GSA/ficam-access/pages/PACS-guide.md

 There are other components that makes up a PACS that plays an important role with making physical access control decisions.
 Those  components will be discussed in more detail later in this guide.

-{% include alert-info.html content="To further improve the PACS used in federal buildings and facilities, the federal government has mandated that PACS meet the National Institute of Standards and Technology (NIST) Federal Information Processing Standards (FIPS) 201 standard for Personal Identity Verification (PIV)." %}
+{% include alert-info.html content="To further improve the PACS used in Federal buildings and facilities, the Federal government has mandated that PACS meet the National Institute of Standards and Technology (NIST) Federal Information Processing Standards (FIPS) 201 standard for Personal Identity Verification (PIV)." %}

 ## Why Implement the NIST PIV Standard?